3 min read

-If you’re using GoCardless through our dashboard, our API or through certain partner software, you'll see a Retry button in the top-right corner of the GoCardless payment status page.
+If you’re using GoCardless through our dashboard, our API or through certain partner software, you'll see a manual Retry button (this is different to Success+ which is automated) in the top-right corner of the GoCardless payment status page.
 If you click this button, we'll re-submit your payment immediately.
 You'll see a new charge date and you can follow the status of the retried payment in the payment timeline.
 Payments can be retried a maximum of 3 times.
 Customers who use our retry function significantly improve their payment success rate.

 Agree a different payment date